 Gracefully reverence the Lectionary which is placed on the Ambo with a bow.

-Breath deeply to aid relaxation.
+Breathe deeply to aid relaxation.

 Stand attentively, but not rigidly.

 Avoid any sudden movements as they will distract your attentive congregation.

 Make eye contact with the congregation before beginning to read.